Molecular genetics and biology of complex diseases - Juha Kere

 A current list of my publications can be found at: http://scholar.google.com/citations?user=R9FXcHgAAAAJ

-I got my Ph.D. in medical genetics in Karolinska Institutet.
-My long time interest is genetic dissection of human complex diseases.
-My current focuses are high throughput sequencing-based novel disease gene discovery and development of bioinformatics pipelines.
-In collaborations with clinical doctors we are currently hunting genes causing genetic disorders including obesity, hyperlipidemia, and scoliosis using whole genome sequencing and exome sequencing.
-The aim of our studies is to understand underlying mechanisms of disease developments, improve diagnoses, and ultimately for individualizing therapy based on sequence variation profiles.
+Hong Jiao got her Ph.D. in medical genetics in Karolinska Institutet.
+Her long time interest is genetic dissection of human complex diseases.
+Her current focuses are high throughput sequencing-based novel disease gene discovery and development of bioinformatics pipelines.
+In collaborations with clinical doctors they are currently hunting genes causing genetic disorders including obesity, hyperlipidemia, and scoliosis using whole genome sequencing and exome sequencing.
+The aim of their studies is to understand underlying mechanisms of disease developments, improve diagnoses, and ultimately for individualizing therapy based on sequence variation profiles.

 I have interests in transcriptional regulation in human diseases and developments.
 In collaboration with biologists, geneticists, biochemists and other researchers in the team, I develop new analysis methods to interpret the genome-wide data appropriately on demand.
 We are using single-cell transcriptome sequencing methods, in parallel I am considering decomposition of the data from tissues/biopsies consist of heterogeneous cells.